Undergraduate Course: Field Skills for Geology and Physical Geography (EASC09051)

 ***Field course locations may change for a variety of reasons, including security risks, increased costs or inability to access field locations.
 Any changes to the main destination of the field course will be announced as soon as possible.***

-This course encompasses key field and online training provided for 3rd year GPG students through delivery of field courses including:
+This course encompasses key field training provided for 3rd year GPG students through delivery of field courses including:

-- 2 week field course to Inchnadamph in NW Scotland (run at the end of Sem2 in May/June)
+- 2 week field course to Inchnadamph in NW Scotland (prior to start of S1)

-Courses teach a wide array of field skills, including geological and geomorphic mapping, identification of relevant geologic evidence, landscape interpretation, quantitative field and GIS based skills, and methods of data collection.
+Courses teach a wide array of field skills, including geological and geomorphic mapping, identification of relevant geologic evidence, landscape interpretation, quantitative field skills, and methods of data collection.

 The Inchnadamph trip aims to develop an understanding of the relationship between the surface and the subsurface and increases the ability of students to gather pertinent data from rock outcrops and surface features.
 The trip is broadly divided into two.
 A first week dedicated to the bedrock geology in terms of identifying lithologies, structural displacements, sedimentary environments and mapping.
 The mapping is over three days.
 The second week is dedicated to the geomorphology of the region, and the controls determined by the underlying geology.
 There are glacial exercises on mapping landforms, and a fluvial exercise that lasts 2 days.

-The virtual Spain trip uses GIS based mapping with online materials to focus on the development of Neogene and Quaternary sedimentary basins and associated landscape evolution in the Betic Cordillera in SE Spain.
-By the end of the virtual Spain trip, students will have a broad and integrated knowledge and understanding of the Neogene and Quaternary evolution of SE Spain which will be gained through analysis of the sedimentology and geomorphology of the area studied.
-The principal learning outcomes of the Spain component of the course are the further development of key integrated skills based on a region which will assist students when they undertake their dissertation project.
+The Spain trip focuses on the development of Neogene and Quaternary sedimentary basins and associated landscape evolution in the Betic Cordillera in SE Spain.
+By the end of the Spain fieldtrip, students will have a broad and integrated knowledge and understanding of the Neogene and Quaternary evolution of SE Spain which will be gained through analysis of the sedimentology and geomorphology of the area studied.
+The principal learning outcomes of the Spain trip are the further development of key field skills which will assist students when they undertake their dissertation project.
 Students will learn how to exercise the autonomy and initiative required to conduct the independent mapping project and will practise drawing on a range of sources to assist with making judgements.

 For up to date information regarding field trip costs and dates please go to: https://www.ed.ac.uk/geosciences/teaching-organisation/ug-students/ug-field-trips